pnnl/neuromancer/examples/lightning_integration_examples/README.md

 * strategy is either "auto", "ddp" or "ddp_notebook"
     * "auto" will utilize a single GPU
     * "ddp" will run distributed training across devices desginated under "devices" assuming len(devices) > 1.
 This keyword should *NOT* be used in notebooks, only scripts
-    * "ddp_notebook" is akin to "ddp" and should only be used in notebook environments.
-Note this feature is currently unstable according to Lightning developers and should be avoided.
-For safety, please only use "ddp" strategy
+    * "ddp_notebook" is akin to "ddp" and should only be used in notebook environments

 For more information please see: https://lightning.ai/docs/pytorch/stable/common/trainer.html#trainer-class-api